 In 1995, JJ Maguire and Jimmy Hart were fortunate to be approached by Hulk Hogan to become the main collaborators in a release entitled Hulk Rules! by Hulk Hogan and the Wrestling Boot Band.

-While JJ Maguire and Jimmy worked on a music project of their own, Hulk Hogan showed up to discuss something significant.
-Both wondered what the Hulkster had in mind with JJ Maguire thinking that maybe he was in trouble for something!
+While JJ Maguire and Jimmy worked on their own music project, Hulk Hogan showed up to discuss something significant.
+Both wondered what the Hulkster had in mind, with JJ Maguire thinking that maybe he was in trouble for something!

-“I had my keyboard set up, my drum machine, and some speakers,” recalled JJ Maguire.
+“I had my keyboard, drum machine, and speakers set up,” recalled JJ Maguire.
 “Hulk adjusted his headband and sat across from us.
 He then looked straight into our eyes and said, ‘Jimmy Hart, Jimmy Maguire, I want to make some music.'”

 Jimmy Hart replied, “Well, Hulkster, what have you got in mind?”

 “Well, before it’s over and all said and done with, I started in music,” explained Hogan.
 “I want to do some kind of album.
-But I want something that can raise money for charity but entertain people too.
-I want an album with a bunch of different kinds of music on it but remain original.”
+But I want something that can raise money for charity and entertain people.
+I want an album with many different kinds of music but remain original.”

 So Jimmy and JJ looked at each other and answered, “Sure, Hulk, we can do that!”